basp/linie/README.md

 Unless absolutely necessary it is strongly recommended to always use the `Vector4.CreateDirection` and `Vector4.CreatePosition` factory methods to create new `Vector4` values.
 This will ensure that the `W` component is set correctly.

+### included canvas
+The canvas included with Linie is a very small wrapper over an array of `Color` values.
+Its purpose is to store the output of the ray tracing process and offer some basic persistance features.

+At the moment there is a basic `SavePpm(string)` method that will persist the canvas as a [Netpbm](https://en.wikipedia.org/wiki/Netpbm) file on disk at the given path.

+The canvas can easily be read out using its indexer and includes a `Canvas.GetColorBytes` method to convert a `Color` value into a `byte` triplet.
+This might be useful when you need to write out the canvas to a different format.

 ### extras
 #### The EFloat type